-The feathering is not as exuberant as the Orpington, but it has a beautiful greenish iridescence in sunlight.
+The feathering is not as exuberant as the Orpington but has a beautiful greenish iridescence in sunlight.

 They have a similar personality to the Orpington – sweet, calm, docile and friendly.
 They often become family pets and enjoy cuddles.
 They enjoy human company and often become attached to their human.

-If you’re thinking of getting Australorps, read our comprehensive care guide here.
+If you’re considering getting Australorps, read our comprehensive care guide here.

 Salmon Faverolles are becoming increasingly popular with very good reason – they are a fun chicken!

-They are also very unique in their looks, with a beard, muff, feathered legs and five toes!
+They are also unique in their looks, with a beard, muff, feathered legs, and five toes!
 All of this combines to give you a chicken that makes you smile.

 The hens weigh in around 5lb and will lay you between 230-275 light brown eggs per year – that averages to 4-5 eggs per week.

-Consistent layers, even through winter they will give you 4 large brown eggs per week.
+Consistent layers, even through winter will give you four large brown eggs per week.

-Welsummers are not lap chickens, but they do enjoy human interaction especially with treats in hand!
+Welsummers are not lap chickens, but they enjoy human interaction, especially with treats in hand!

 They are social with other birds and would blend in well with a mixed flock.

-One of the oldest breeds around, the Sussex originates from Sussex, England.
+One of the oldest breeds, the Sussex, originates from Sussex, England.
 This lovely bird has a friendly and mellow disposition.

-Always curious, the Sussex is likely to follow you around the yard looking for treats!
+Always curious, the Sussex will likely follow you around the yard looking for treats!
 They are a friendly and docile breed, talkative but not loud.

 The Sussex has a great temperament which makes them an ideal family bird.
-They are an active and alert breed, so really enjoy foraging in the yard although they will bear confinement too.
+They are an active and alert breed, so they really enjoy foraging in the yard, although they will bear confinement too.